v2rayA/v2rayA/gui/src/docs/en/quick-start.md

 Failed or empty downloads keep the saved server list.
 A failure retry does not postpone the regular schedule, and a slow pass never overlaps another pass.
 On Linux, recovery downloads use marked sockets so transparent proxying cannot route them back into a failed proxy.
 This bypass is not guaranteed for TUN mode on macOS or Windows.
 Candidate checks may start temporary core processes, but automatic updates do not start a manually stopped main core.

 On upgrade, the previous global **update on start** mode is assigned to every existing subscription as **On service start**.
 The previous interval mode becomes **At an interval** with the same interval converted from hours to minutes.
 Fail-safe recovery is never enabled during migration; select it explicitly where needed.

+## Automatic proxy-group membership

+Enable **Automatically add available servers** in a proxy group's settings to manage that group's members from the entire **Proxies** catalog, including local servers and every subscription.
+The group is checked after catalog changes and at its probe interval; a newly enabled automatic group defaults to `300s`.
+Available servers are added and unavailable servers are removed.
+While enabled, the automatic worker owns the member list.
+Turning it off preserves the last result and restores manual editing.

+If no server is available, only traffic assigned to that group is sent to a blocking outbound.
+Other groups and direct routes keep working, and transparent interception remains active, so the outage cannot silently bypass the proxy.
+On upgrade, the old per-subscription auto-select option enables automatic membership for `PROXY` when at least one subscription used it.